BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Experimental Model

 \textbf{Experimental Models}.
-In our experimental setup, we compared our BiMind model with five tested models, including a CNN-based model \citep{Kim2014ConvolutionalNN}, a GCN-based model \citep{Yao2018GraphCN}, HAN \citep{Yang2016HierarchicalAN}, BERT \citep{devlin2019bert}, and HeteroSGT \citep{Zhang2024HeterogeneousST}.
-More specifically, the CNN-based model employs CNN layers to extract text features from article content and then uses the extracted features to detect incorrect information.
+In the experiment setup, we compared our BiMind model with five tested models, including CNN-based model \citep{Kim2014ConvolutionalNN}, GCN-based model \citep{Yao2018GraphCN}, HAN \citep{Yang2016HierarchicalAN}, BERT \citep{devlin2019bert}, and HeteroSGT \citep{Zhang2024HeterogeneousST}.
+Technically, the CNN-based model employs CNN layers to extract text features from article content and then uses the extracted features to detect incorrect information.
 The GCN-based model explores the weighted graph built on news articles, which uses a GCN for identifying incorrect information.
 HAN applies word-level and sentence-level features in news content for incorrect information detection.
-Here, BERT is a transformer-based language model, similar to our transformer-based classifier, where we explore BERT to classify false content (i.e., incorrect information).
+Here, BERT is a transformer-based model, similar to our transformer-based classifier.
 HeteroSGT explores the heterogeneous subgraph transformer to classify articles via the heterogeneous graph.

 \textbf{Model Parameters}.
 In the main body of this paper, we used the LLaMA-7B model as the backbone.
 We reported both total and trainable parameters for all models we tested and compared the SentenceTransformer-based baseline model against several LLMs: \begin{itemize} \item {Small/Medium models (110M-184M parameters)}: BERT, RoBERTa, and DeBERTa . \item {Large model (7B parameters)}: LLaMA-7B. \end{itemize} Detailed results are provided in Appendix Tables~\ref{tab:appendix_full_results_std} and~\ref{tab:runtime}.
 To demonstrate model scalability, we designed three versions of BiMind, as shown in Table~\ref{tab:paras}.